-basic metered delivery points,
+non-daily metered delivery points,

 metering data,

-energy values for those active basic metered delivery points, and
+energy values for those active non-daily metered delivery points, and

 total injection data.

-The format and timing of this report will be agreed by AEMO in consultation with Market Participants and the information would be current as at the time and date that the data is provided.
+The format and timing of this report will be agreed by AEMO in consultation with Participants and the information would be current as at the time and date that the data is provided.

-The total injection data referred to in paragraph (c), is either TDQ as defined by clause 7.11.1(a)(i), or to the extent that such data is available, the aggregate of the relevant STTM facility allocations.
+The total injection data referred to in paragraph (c), is either TDQ as defined by clause 8.11.1(a)(i), or to the extent that such data is available, the aggregate of the relevant STTM facility allocations.